tensorush/tensorush.github.io/content/crw.md

 <!-- more -->

-## Collection of original cosmic images captured with the best telescopes.
+## Collection of original cosmic images captured with the Earth's best telescopes.

 # **Nebulae - interstellar regions of stardust illuminated by supernovae light**